 - Open the Batch Processing of Bracketed Photos window by clicking the Batch Bracketed Photos button in the Workflow Shortcuts panel.
 You can also select Batch Bracketed Photos from the Automate menu or use a keyboard shortcut: Ctrl+B on Windows, Cmd+B on Mac. - 2.
 In the Source section, select the folder where the bracketed photo sets are located.
 The files are arranged in alphabetical order.
 "N" files at a time are processed where "N" is the number specified in the next step. - 3.
-In the Bracket Selection section, select the number of exposures to combine using the pull-down menu.
+In the Bracket Selection section, select the number of exposures to merge using the pull-down menu.
 For example, select "3" if your bracketed sets consist of three exposures each.
-You can also let the batch automatically detect the bracketed exposures or select specific exposures via the Advanced Selection option, detailed in section 4.1.5 below.
+You can also let the batch automatically detect the bracketed exposures or select specific exposures via the Advanced Selection option, detailed in section 6.1.5 below.

 - 4. In the Destination section, select the output file type.
 When using JPEG file output, select the amount of JPEG compression.
 100 gives the least compressed JPEG file, with most image quality retained. - 5.
 If you want to save the results in a different folder than the folder containing the source photos, select Custom Location option in the Destination section, and then click Choose....
 Otherwise, select the default of Subfolder within Source Folder.
 This will create a subfolder with the name "PhotomatixResults" in the source folder selected in the Source section. - 6.
 Select the preset that will be applied to all the bracketed sets in this batch.
-To do this, select first the category to which the preset belongs from the Preset in category pulldown menu, then select the preset on the next pull-down menu. - 7.
+To do this, select first the category to which the preset belongs from the Preset in category pull-down menu, then select the preset on the next pull-down menu. - 7.
 Specify whether image alignment, ghost removal or noise reduction are needed.
 Image alignment is recommended, unless your bracketed sets are stitched panoramas or "fake" exposures derived from a single Raw file.
 Noise reduction is recommended too, especially with Raw files.
 However, ghost removal should only be selected for images that do need it, and left unchecked otherwise.
-Refer to section 2.1.2 for details on the merge options. - 8.
-Add contrast or sharpening, if desired, and click Naming and Resizing Options if you would like to rename or resize the resulting images. - 9.
-Click Run to start batch processing.
+Refer to section 2.1.2 for details on the merge options.